k1nd0ne/NetTool/README.md

 # NetTool
-This is a set of functions that i've been implementing to manage socket creation and management more easily.
+This is a set of functions that i've been implementing for socket creation and socket management.

 # Usage
 When you want to create a server or a client in C usgin sockets, you can include this file and code faster.